Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns: Conclusion and Future Work

 \subsubsection{Reproducibility Statement}

 We made substantial efforts to ensure reproducibility.
-The paper and appendix specify environments, evaluation protocols, and all hyperparameters used.
-Upon acceptance, we will release a public GitHub repository containing the implementation of the proposed algorithms, experiment scripts, and trained models.
-Detailed descriptions of the experimental setup, including configuration files, are provided in the appendix to enable independent reimplementation during review.
+The paper and appendix detail the software/hardware environment, evaluation protocols, and all hyperparameters used.
+We additionally release a public GitHub repository containing the full implementation of our proposed algorithms, along with training and evaluation scripts and configuration files: \href{https://github.com/DongTian95/T-SAC-Official}{here}.
+We also provide a Weights \& Biases dashboard with the complete set of test results, logs, and model artifacts: \href{https://wandb.ai/dt_team/T-SAC Finally, the appendix includes a step-by-step description of the experimental setup, including exact configuration details, to facilitate independent reimplementation and verification.